Supporting and sponsoring Ukrainian refugees in the UK

 How do I get matched with someone from Ukraine?

-If you have identified someone in Ukraine but would like support with form-filling, travel, support once people arrive, etc. it is worth noting that Citizens UK is working closely with the Sanctuary Foundation, who have set up an online portal for matching hosts to people in Ukraine.
-Although Citizens UK plans to use the connections and opportunities they are developing to help us identify Ukrainian refugees through a separate route, you are welcome to register directly with the Sanctuary Foundation.
+Although Citizens UK use the connections and opportunities they have developed to help us identify Ukrainian refugees through a separate route, you are welcome to register directly with the Sanctuary Foundation.
 This charity can also match you with a group or individual refugee, but please do keep in touch for support once you have been matched.

 Who can I contact for help?